Magnetic structure and high-field magnetization of the distorted kagome lattice antiferromagnet Cs$_2$Cu$_3$SnF$_{12}$: Introduction

-Cs$_2$Cu$_3$HfF$_{12}$ and Cs$_2$Cu$_3$ZrF$_{12}$ were first synthesized and studied by M\"uller {\it et al.}~\cite{Muller:1995im}.
-At room temperature, both compounds crystalize in the rhombohedral space group $R\bar{3}m$, where the Cu$^{2+}$ ions form a perfect kagome plane made up of equilateral triangles.
-However, at low temperatures, the crystal structures of these two compounds undergo a structural transition to a monoclinic space group with lower symmetry.
+At room temperature, Cs$_2$Cu$_3$HfF$_{12}$ and Cs$_2$Cu$_3$ZrF$_{12}$ crystalize in the rhombohedral space group $R\bar{3}m$, where the Cu$^{2+}$ ions form a perfect kagome plane made up of equilateral triangles~\cite{Muller:1995im}.
+However, at low temperature, they undergo a structural phase transition to a monoclinic space group with lower symmetry.
 As a result, the kagome plane becomes distorted, and the exchange interactions among spins located at the corners of the triangles become spatially nonuniform.
 Consequently, the systems magnetically order at low temperature.
 Cs$_2$Cu$_3$ZrF$_{12}$ undergoes the structural phase transition from $R\bar{3}m$ to the monoclinic space group $P2_1/m$ at 225 K, where the distorted kagome plane is shown in Fig~\ref{fig1}(d), followed by the magnetic phase transition to a N\'eel state at 23.5 K~\cite{Ono:2009hi, Reisinger:2011ij}.
-For Cs$_2$Cu$_3$HfF$_{12}$, the structural transition occurs at 172 K, and the magnetic transition at 24.5 K~\cite{Ono:2009hi}.
+For Cs$_2$Cu$_3$HfF$_{12}$, the structural phase transition occurs at 172 K, and the magnetic transition at 24.5 K~\cite{Ono:2009hi}.
 There is no report of the low-temperature-phase crystal structure of Cs$_2$Cu$_3$HfF$_{12}$.